zeropsio/recipe-astro-nodejs/README.md

 <br/>

 ## Changes made over the default installation
-If you want to modify your own app running Astro to efficiently run on Zerops, these are the general steps we took:
+If you want to modify your existing Astro site to efficiently run on Zerops, these are the general steps we took:

 - If you haven't already, add `@astrojs/node` package and implement it in your [astro.config.mjs](https://github.com/zeropsio/recipe-astro-nodejs/blob/main/astro.config.mjs#L15-L17)
 - Add [zerops.yml](https://github.com/zeropsio/recipe-astro-nodejs/blob/main/zerops.yml) to your repository